 If you’d like to dig into more information about art submission and garments please read on.

 Every project starts with the garment, knowing the garment and fabric type will dictate the process used to apply your art.
 Let us know what type of garment you’re looking for and we’ll send links to products that match your description.
 The Sourced Garments 101 post is a great resource for this.
 If you have a specific style number in mind..
 Great.
-You’ll receive all the pricing in your initial quote and you can learn more about the definitions and print pricing here.
+You’ll receive all the pricing in your initial quote.

 For optimal print quality please submit your art either in vector format or as a 300+DPI PDF, PSD, TIFF or JPG.
 If possible submit your art flattened and at size.
 Screen colors vary from monitor to monitor so if you need exact pantones please submit the PMS numbers from the coated book with your art.
 Do not submit your art pre separated.
 We understand that this portion can be confusing so just let us know if you have any questions.
 Here’s a great resource for sizing your art A Guide to Sizing your Graphics.